Montenegro votes for new leader with pro-Western veteran tipped to win - Journal du Cameroun

 – ‘Reign of an autocrat’ –

-The issue of organised crime has cast a shadow on the campaign, with some 20 people killed by assassinations in the street or car bombs over the last two years.
+The issue of organised crime has cast a shadow on the campaign, with some 20 people killed by assassination or car bombs over the last two years.

 The opposition accuses Djukanovic of being linked to the mafia, which he denies.